Airtable review: Pros, cons, and the best alternative

 Cons:

-1. Cost considerations: Airtable’s revised pricing model introduces tighter constraints on its free tier and becomes notably pricier as you ascend tiers.
+1. Cost considerations: Airtable’s pricing model introduces tighter constraints on its free tier and becomes notably pricier as you ascend tiers.
 A per-user pricing model also means costs can escalate rapidly with team growth.

 2. Data entry limitations: The Free tier caps at 1,000 entries per database, and even the Enterprise level is restricted to 500,000 entries.
 This could be a bottleneck for larger enterprises.